christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 All these religions were psychological and political tools that were created to target regional populations in the empire and were designed to subvert their regional religions in a syncretic manner, through the creation of centralized texts and priesthoods, embedding moral codes like submission, self-sacrifice, obedience, loyalty, and divine judgment, and aiming to lead the population toward monotheism and gradually toward a universal imperial cult.
 These religions were also likely designed to segment the populations by class, culture, and region to prevent unified resistance.
 For example, Mithraism was for military elites (requiring blood oaths, with a Mithraic initiate caste system and hierarchical structure).
 Serapism was for civilians (promising afterlife salvation).
 Christianity was for slaves ("turn the other cheek").

-Christianity likely arose as a synthesis of the Serapis Cult, rebranded to serve one of the later Roman (Bosphoran) imperial cults which was later subverted by a group of Rabbis who were headed by a rabbi named Akiva sometime after the Bar Kokhba Revolt.
+Christianity was created in phases, the first phase as a synthesis of the Serapis Cult rebranded to serve one of the later Roman (Bosphoran) imperial cults, and then later this imperial cult was subverted by a group of Rabbis who were headed by a rabbi named Akiva sometime after the Bar Kokhba Revolt.
 Jesus in the bible was a cipher, or an avatar, originally for members of the Bosphoran royal family.
 Asander, king of Bosphorus (Julius Caesars real identity) took on this role, so did his son Aspurgus, king of Bosphorus aka Amyntas ("Amon-Tas".
 "Hidden
 Lord", linking to Amun-Ra - with "Amen"(tas) at the root) Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
 14) aka Caesarion, and his later descendants Izates II, king of Adiabene ("Iza" = Avestan root for "serpent" (cognate with Scythian Aži) + "-tes" = "given by," as in Mithradates = "Given by Mithra".
 This is cognate with the Scythian (and broader Iranian) mythological figure Aži Dahāka (Avestan) or Azhi Dahak (Middle Persian)), and Tiberius Julius Sauromates II, also took on the role.
 After Rabbi Akiva Jesus then became Simon Bar Kokhba.